Menithal/ActionCameraPlugin/readme.md

 When in a front side view, or a shoulder view, turning your head alternates between sides.

-Please note that having a visible viewport in your hud may be considered cheating as technically over the shoulder / backwards camera gives you a small edge in some multiplayer games that support LIV.
+Please note that having a visible viewport in your hud may be considered cheating as technically second view port gives you a small edge in some multiplayer games that support LIV.
 The intention of this is for streaming; not for being a naughty cheater.